This programme is open for applicants domiciled in Scotland.

 The scholarships above are specific to this programme.
 For more funding opportunities search the scholarships database

-- at least a second class honours degree in Life Science or Pharmacy/Pharmacology from a university in the United Kingdom; or
+- at least a second class honours degree in Life Sciences including Pharmacy/Pharmacology, Genetics and Biochemistry from a university in the United Kingdom; or

-- a qualification deemed by the Joint Management Committee to be equivalent to the above; and/or
+- a qualification deemed by the Joint Management Committee to be equivalent to the above; or

 - professional or industrial experience deemed appropriate by the Joint Management.